HankB/Debian-Arm64-kernel-for-Pi-4B-on-X86_64/README.md

 ## Status

 * Built a kernel - Yay!
-* Does it boot - No!
+* Does it boot - Yes!

 ## Environment